AdiPratapSingh/Library_Management/README.md

 ```
 ./teststudent
 ```
 Messages are stated while running the project.
-In order to populate the database I have read the data from the text files present in Database folder.
+In order to populate the database, I have read the data from the text files present in Database folder.